Multilingual Large Language Models Are Not (Yet) Code-Switchers

 \section{Introduction}

-Large language models (LLMs) have shown their capability in few-shot and zero-shot prompting~\cite{brown2020language,kojima2022large,wei2022chain, longpre2023flan}.
-While the successes on these LLMs have also been effective in multilingual settings~\cite{lin2021few,winata2021language,scao2022bloom}.
-These multilingual LLMs are trained specifically to learn single languages which are found useful for monolingual tasks.
-However, in bilingual communities, people do not speak only a single language, they use two or more languages mixed, and this phenomenon is called code-switching (CSW)~\cite{poplack1980sometimes}.
-Multilingual LLMs are not intentionally trained with objectives specifically for CSW, and understanding the ability of LLMs on CSW would be beneficial to build models that are able to be used in the CSW setting.
+Large Language Models (LLMs) have shown their potential in the context of zero-shot and few-shot prompting~\cite{brown2020language,kojima2022large,wei2022chain, longpre2023flan}.
+The successes of these LLMs have also been effective in multilingual settings~\cite{lin2021few,winata2021language,scao2022bloom} where models are specifically trained to learn individual languages, proven to be highly beneficial for monolingual tasks.
+However, in multilingual communities, people do not confine themselves to speaking only a single language; instead, they use two or more languages interchangeably during a conversation - a phenomenon known as code-switching (CSW)~\cite{poplack1980sometimes,poplack2001codeswitching}.
+It allows individuals to communicate cultural-specific concepts more effectively, signaling their group identity and reinforcing their social connection~\cite{dogruoz-etal-2021-survey}.
+Yet, existing multilingual LLMs are not specifically trained with objectives for managing CSW scenarios.
+Hence, assessing the capabilities of the current multilingual LLMs in processing CSW texts is essential to the development of multilingual language models that are fully compatible with code-switching.

-Hosted LLMs, such as InstructGPT and ChatGPT models\footnote{OpenAI models~\url{https://openai.com}} have shown the potential of LLMs in generating natural sounding CSW text \cite{yong2023prompting}.
-Besides the superior performance, the reasons remain unknown since datasets used in training are not disclosed.
-While other publicly available LLMs, such as BLOOM~\cite{scao2022bloom} and FLAN-T5~\cite{chung2022scaling} are not able to generate CSW sentences as well as the hosted LLMs.
-But can they still able to understand CSW?